revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 > Option c)
 <details><summary> <b>Explanation</b> </summary>

-> After running the above code we will get the Error stating that Abstract class cannot be instantiated as it is abstract base class in python.
+> After executing the above code, we will get the Error stating that Abstract class cannot be instantiated as it is abstract base class in python.
   </details>
 </details>